telliott99/Ubuntu/apache basic.md

 tcp6       0      0 :::80                   :::*                    LISTEN      901/nginx -g daemon
 ```

-However, this doesn't usually happen.
-So maybe I tried ``nginx`` first and just forgot.
+This doesn't usually happen.
+So probably I tried ``nginx`` first and just forgot.

 Starting and stopping the server can be done with any of these (so far as I know):